Skip to content

 Acne Scar Treatment: Before and After

-2. Blunt cannulas are typically used for injecting fillers or collagen stimulants.
-They are safer for nerves, salivary ducts, and facial muscles but less effective at cutting fibrous bands.
+• Blunt cannulas: Typically used for filler injections.
+They are safer and cause less bruising, but they are less effective at cutting dense fibrous bands.

 Principle of Subcision